niklaskorz/diesl/README.md

 ### Defining a new DieslOperation

-For example, if a new operation for trimming strings is to be introduced, a new DieslOperationType called `dotTrim` can be introduced
+For example, if a new operation for trimming strings is to be introduced, a new DieslOperationType called `dotTrim` can be defined

 ```nim
 type DieslOperationType* = enum